 It is estimated that 10% of people in the UK over 16 have dyslexia to some degree.

-Many adults do not know that their difficulties may be the result of dyslexia or that they have learning problems, especially if they have developed strategies to hide or cope with their difficulties.
+Dyslexia Action can help you.
+Many adults do not realise their difficulties may be the result of dyslexia or that they have learning problems, especially if they have developed strategies to hide or cope with their difficulties.
 It is never too late to get help – we work with you to develop your potential and fulfil your goals.

 If you think you or a loved one may be dyslexic, you can contact us to discuss your concerns either in person at one of our centres or over the phone.

 What support can I get from Dyslexia Action?

 Dyslexia Action Learning Centres offer free 30-minute advice sessions to help you find the best course of action.
 We provide individual support as well as small group support for adults, including working with the unemployed, university undergraduates, self-employed, parents and employees for workplace learning.
 We teach adults of all abilities by developing individual learning plans to address their specific needs.

 We offer a range of assessments, designed for people who suspect they may have dyslexia.
 Options range from a short screening to a full diagnostic assessment.